tony-shifflett/lessonOne/README.md

 <hr>

 :question: Ok...what just happened.
-One minute it was working and the next it's not.
+One minute the colors are applied and then only salmon is being applied.

 Any ideas?

 <hr>

 If you remember we initially assigned all spans a color of salmon and of course that rule is taking precedence so let's remove it.
 The span should look like the following: